On power subgroups of mapping class groups: Subgroups of mapping class groups generated by powers of Dehn twists

-\begin{lemma} Assume that the intersection graph of curves in $A$ is connected.
-If $w$ has a nontrivial $M$-reduced expression then $w$ acts non-trivially on $\mathbb F$. \end{lemma} \begin{proof} It is known (see e.g.\cite{CP} and references there) that an $M$-reduced expression representing the identity in $H(A)$ is trivial.
+\begin{lem} Assume that the dual intersection graph of $A$ (or, equivalently the surface $F(A)$) is connected.
+If $w$ has a nontrivial $M$-reduced expression then $w$ acts non-trivially on $O(A)$. \end{lem} \begin{proof} It is known (see e.g.\cite{CP} and references there) that an $M$-reduced expression representing the identity in $H(A)$ is trivial.
 Take then a non-trivial $M$-reduced expression $W$, as above.
-Since the intersection graph of curves is nontrivial there exists some $t\in A$ such that $i(s_l,t)\neq 0$.
-We will show that $W(\alpha_t)\neq \alpha_t$. and hence the action of $W$ is nontrivial.
+Since the dual intersection graph of curves is connected there exists some $t\in A$ such that $i(s_l,t)\neq 0$.
+We will show that $W(\alpha_t)\neq \alpha_t$.
+Since $\alpha_t\in O(A)\subset \pi_1(F(A), p_t^0)$ the action of $W$ is nontrivial on $O(A)$.

 Suppose $W(\alpha_t)=\alpha_t$ and write $W=T_{s_l}^{n_l}W'$.
 Then